coxmars/Ahumado-App/README.md

 ## Features
 - The login correctly validates the data so that the user can log in.
 - The registration form works correctly, accounts/profiles can be created without problems.
-- Internationalization works efficiently, you can switch between Spanish and English, of course more languages can be implemented later.
 - All data is saved persistently through a database in this case MySQL.
-- Good UI/UX practices were used for the development of the graphical user interface, using Bootstrap 5.0 and CSS3.
+- Good UI/UX practices were used for the development of the graphical user interface using a specific layout that is included in directories.
-- The blog part serves correctly to keep abreast of technological trends.
-- The contact form processes the request and sends the data to an email.
+- The links to social media work so good.

 ## Screenshots